CiscoDevNet/terraform-provider-intersight/website/docs/r/server_profile_template.html.markdown

   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `policy_change_details`:(Array)
+This complex property has following sub-properties:
+  + `changes`:
+                (Array of schema.TypeString) -
+  + `config_change_context`:(HashMap) - Context information on the change.
+This complex property has following sub-properties:
+    + `dependent_policy_list`:
+                (Array of schema.TypeString) -
+    + `entity_data`:(JSON as string)(ReadOnly) The data of the object present in config result context.
+    + `entity_moid`:(string) The Moid of the object present in config result context.
+    + `entity_name`:(string) The name of the object present in config result context.
+    + `entity_type`:(string) The type of the object present in config result context.
+    + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+    + `parent_moid`:(string) The Moid of the parent object present in config result context.
+    + `parent_policy_object_type`:(string) The type of the policy object associated with the profile.
+    + `parent_type`:(string) The type of the parent object present in config result context.
+  + `config_change_flag`:(string) Config change flag to differentiate Pending-changes and Config-drift.* `Pending-changes` - Config change flag represents changes are due to not deployed changes from Intersight.* `Drift-changes` - Config change flag represents changes are due to endpoint configuration changes.
+  + `disruptions`:
+                (Array of schema.TypeString) -
+  + `message`:(string) Detailed description of the config change.
+  + `mod_status`:(string) Modification status of the mo in this config change.* `None` - The 'none' operation/state.Indicates a configuration profile has been deployed, and the desired configuration matches the actual device configuration.* `Created` - The 'create' operation/state.Indicates a configuration profile has been created and associated with a device, but the configuration specified in the profilehas not been applied yet.
+For example, this could happen when the user creates a server profile and has not deployed the profile yet.* `Modified` - The 'update' operation/state.Indicates some of the desired configuration changes specified in a profile have not been been applied to the associated device.This happens when the user has made changes to a profile and has not deployed the changes yet, or when the workflow to applythe configuration changes has not completed successfully.* `Deleted` - The 'delete' operation/state.Indicates a configuration profile has been been disassociated from a device and the user has not undeployed these changes yet.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `removed_policies`:
                 (Array of schema.TypeString) -
+* `reported_policy_changes`:(Array)
+This complex property has following sub-properties:
+  + `change_id`:(string)(ReadOnly) The change evaluation identifier for which the change is reported.
+  + `change_status`:(string)(ReadOnly) The status of policy change evaluation which has been reported.* `Initiated` - The status when policy change evaluation is triggered for a policy.* `Reported` - The status when policy change evaluation is reported for a policy.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `policy_type`:(string)(ReadOnly) The type of policy for which the change has been reported.
 * `scheduled_actions`:(Array)
 This complex property has following sub-properties:
   + `action`:(string) Name of the action to be performed on the profile.